FREQUENTLY ASKED QUESTIONS

 - How can I contact the Foundation?

-Whatcom Community College is a comprehensive two-year college serving 11,263 students annually (4,333 FTEs).
-WCC contributes to the vitality of its communities by providing quality education in academic transfer, professional-technical and lifelong learning, preparing students for active citizenship in a global society.
-WCC is crucial to sustaining our local economy and, for many students, it is one of the few options they have to help improve their lives and those of their families.
+Whatcom Community College is a comprehensive two-year college serving 10,980 students in the 2014-15 academic year.
+WCC provides quality education in academic transfer, professional-technical and lifelong learning, preparing students for active citizenship in a global society.
+WCC is crucial to sustaining our local economy and, for many students, it is one of the few educational options they have to help improve their lives and those of their families.

-WCC is a "state-supported" institution with funding from Washington State now making up only about 48% of its operating budget.
-The economic recession of the past few years has placed an enormous financial strain on both the College and our students.
+WCC is a government-supported institution with funding from Washington State now making up less than half of its operating budget.
+The recent economic recession placed an enormous financial strain on both the College and our students.
 Increasing numbers of students are facing economic difficulties and struggling to afford tuition.
-The Foundation received a record number of scholarship applications last year—up 25% over last year and up 73% over two years ago.
-Private funding is critical to ensuring that WCC continues to be widely accessible to students from all economic backgrounds and, at the same time, is able to maintain a culture of academic excellence.
+The Foundation received a record number of scholarship applications last year.
+Private funding is critical to ensuring that WCC continues to be widely accessible to students from all economic backgrounds.

 We have.
 But community colleges are founded on the principle of access for all, and we want to stay true to that committment.
 WCC's tuition is as much as three times less than major in-state universities, and for many students, Whatcom's affordable tuition makes higher education possible.
-In 2010-11, WCC increased state tuition and fees from $3,105 to $3,315, and in 2011-12 the College increased tuition costs again to $4,256.
+However, tuition rates have increased substantially over the past few years, as they have at all state colleges and universities.
 While WCC strives to maintain high quality academic programs, it is also important to keep education affordable and accessible to a range of students.
 Tuition hikes of even a few hundred dollars each year per student may not sound like much, especially compared to tuition costs at traditional four-year universities, but for many individuals who are struggling financially, even that amount can push the goal of a college education out of reach.

 The deep cuts in state funding and the increase in students who need financial assistance have resulted in declining revenue for WCC.
 Private contributions are essential to maintain an outstanding learning environment and to fund special programs that would not otherwise be offered.
 Excellence in education requires investment beyond the minimum amount necessary to sustain the College.
 Private charitable gifts to WCC are increasingly important to the future of the College, its students and the community.